 As well as taking part in guest workshops, you’ll collaborate with students from other courses.
 You could work on projects with students studying film and TV production, creative advertising, audio and music, and even nursing.

-We’ll support you to find a performance approach that’s uniquely yours and set you up with the real-world skills you need to secure acting work when you graduate.
+We’ll support you to find an approach to acting that’s uniquely yours and alongside this set you up with the real-world skills you need to secure acting work when you graduate.

 What facilities can I use?

-You’ll use our drama studio on site, with moving lights and fully-equipped sound system and projection.
-We also use the professional venue at Wycombe Town Hall, which is less than two minutes from our campus.
+You’ll use our drama studios on site, some with moving lights and fully-equipped sound systems and projection.
+We also have sprung floors and mirrors suitable for movement and physical work.
+We use the professional venue at Wycombe Town Hall, which is less than two minutes from our campus.
+You will have access to high quality Sony camera equipment, suitable for film and TV screening, and also to lighting rigs and sound recording facilities.
 Check out our facilities section for more information.

 What will I study?

-Through practical workshops, and looking at the relevant literature, we’ll take you through different acting styles and techniques, including method acting, physical theatre, post-dramatic styles and more abstract approaches.
+Through practical workshops, and looking at the relevant literature, we’ll take you through different acting styles and techniques, including method acting, physical theatre, post-dramatic styles, comedy, and more abstract approaches.